爆款云主机2核4G限时秒杀,88元/年起!

 Requirement 2: Retrieve list of Graphcool repositories by name

-type again, this becomes a bit more complicated.
-The API doesn’t allow to retrieve a list of repositories directly— instead you can ask for single repositories by providing the owner
+How about the second requirement, retrieving a list of the Graphcool repositories by their names.
+Looking at the Query type again, this becomes a bit more complicated.
+The API doesn’t allow to retrieve a list of repositories directly— instead you can ask for single repositories by providing the owner and the repo’s name using the following root field:

 type Query {